 Learn how to put MP3 on iPhone without iTunes.
 This article is a detailed overview of all possible ways to put music on an iPhone.

 An Apple user with experience knows that all Apple devices are connected.
 A single Apple ID, an iCloud account, iTunes library, and even the all-new TV.app.

 The weird thing is, however, that with the connection like that, you still need to go an extra mile to add MP3 and other music files on your iPhone.
 But with our solution, you can easily put music on iPhone without any hustle or iTunes.

 As a team of software engineers, literally knowing all the ropes in this field, we put together all ways to move music and movies on an iPhone (iTunes included).

-- How to Put Music on iPhone using WALTR 2
+How to Put MP3 On an iPhone using WALTR 2